jmd275-deexith/terraform-associate/README.md

     Exam Content List
     Sample Questions

-If time permits : Terraform CDK in Goalang & Dependancy Graphs
+If time permits : Terraform CDK in Goalang & Dependancy Graph

 Project which can be Done :
     Docker image building replacement and deployment,